Nika-Chinchaladze/Coffee_Machine/README.md

 # Coffee_Machine
 Imitation of Street Coffee Machine Gadget, where Customer can buy different types of coffees: Espresso, Latte, Cappuccino.
-He/She can see information about price and ingredients for each coffee, also Customer can check how much recources is left in the machine.
+Customer can see information about price and ingredients for each coffee, also Customer can check how much recources are left in the machine.
 There is special button for Machine Owners and by using special Password, he/she can check quantity of money agregated in the machine.

 # App: